bugzmanov/cleancode-critique/src/chapter_10.md

 For most systems, change is continual.
 Every change subjects us to the risk that the remainder of the system no longer works as intended.
 In a clean system we organize our classes so as to reduce the risk of change.
 </div>

-I think best antidote for the risk of change is tests.
-The code structure and design is somewhat ephemeral and can be gradually modified so that it will lose all safety measures without anyone noticing it.
-Tests on the other hand give immediate signal when some of the safety measures got violated.
+I think our best defense against risky changes is tests.
+Code structure can erode silently - tests fail loudly.

-I agree with Martin that it's important for code structure to guide and accelerate future development, but it's not about risk.
+I agree that it's important for code structure to guide and accelerate future development, but it's not about risk.

 In this chapter Martin advocates for 3 components of his future SOLID framework:
 - Single Responsibility